myntra/goscheduler/CODE-OF-CONDUCT.md

 ## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
-[CONTACT_EMAIL_HERE].
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. [scm_ib_pe_iris@myntra.com].

 ## 7. Addressing Grievances